nshkrdotcom/ElixirScope/README.md

 We welcome contributions!
 Please see our `CONTRIBUTING.md` (to be created) for guidelines.

-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
+2. Create a feature branch (`git checkout -b feature/YourFeature`)
-3. Add tests for new functionality.
+3. Add tests for new functionality
-4. Ensure all tests pass (`mix test.all` if you have credentials, otherwise `mix test.trace`).
+4. Ensure all tests pass (`mix test.trace`)
-5. Commit your changes (`git commit -am 'Add some feature'`).
+5. Commit your changes (`git commit -am 'Add some feature'`)
-6. Push to the branch (`git push origin feature/YourFeature`).
+6. Push to the branch (`git push origin feature/YourFeature`)
-7. Create a new Pull Request.
+7. Create a new Pull Request

 ---